↑

 But that doesn’t have to stop you from taking better care of yourself.

-What you need is a plan.
+However, you do need a plan.

-Overcome Self-care Barriers with 4 Easy Tricks.
+Overcome Self-care Barriers with 4 Easy Tips.

-1 Admit You’re Not Alone
+Admit You’re Not Alone

-Here’s the truth.
-You are not on this journey alone!
+But you’re not on this journey alone!

 You may also have your friends, parents, co-workers, church family, and neighbors on your journey!